-Four Supervisory Board meetings were held in fiscal 2017.
-At these meetings, the Supervisory Board intensely discussed the reports of the Executive Board and company developments and strategic issues together with the Executive Board.
+Four Supervisory Board meetings were held in fiscal 2019.
+At these meetings, the Supervisory Board intensely discussed the reports of the Executive Board as well as, together with the Executive Board, company developments and strategic issues.

-At the meeting held on February 24, 2017, the Executive Board first intensively addressed the annual financial statements and consolidated financial statements for 2016, the combined management report as well as the proposal for the appropriation of the net retained profit.
-The auditor explained the audit report, including the focus areas of the audit.
-The Executive Board reported on the financial statements.
-Furthermore, the Supervisory Board resolved upon the report and the objectives of the Supervisory Board with respect to its composition, the Declaration of Conformity with the German Corporate Governance Code as well as the Statement on Corporate Governance, which simultaneously includes the joint report on Corporate Governance of the Executive Board and Supervisory Board.
-The Supervisory Board also approved the proposals to be made to the General Meeting.
-The Executive Board reported on business performance in 2016 and presented the plans for fiscal 2017.
-The Supervisory Board also took note of the written risk report as well as the report from Group Internal Auditing for 2016 and approved the performance of certain non-audit services by the auditor of the annual financial statements.
+At the meeting held on February 26, 2019, the Executive Board first intensively addressed the annual financial statements and consolidated financial statements for 2018, the combined management report, the audit report of the auditor on the separate non-financial (Group) report for fiscal 2018, and the proposal for the appropriation of the net retained profit.
+The auditor explained the audit reports including the focus areas of the audit.
+The Executive Board and the Head of Accounting reported on the financial statements.
+Furthermore, the Supervisory Board resolved upon the report and the objectives of the Supervisory Board with respect to its composition and the profile of skills and expertise, the Declaration of Conformity with the German Corporate Governance Code, and the Statement on Corporate Governance, which simultaneously includes the joint report on Corporate Governance of the Executive Board and Supervisory Board.
+The Supervisory Board also approved the proposals to be made to the Annual General Meeting including the proposals for electing new Supervisory Board members.
+The Executive Board reported on business performance in 2018 and presented the plans for fiscal 2019.

+The Supervisory Board also took note of the written risk report as well as the report from Group Internal Auditing for 2018.
+In addition, the Supervisory Board discussed the mandatory change of auditor and resolved to prepare the public request for tender.

-The meeting held on May 12, 2017 focused on current business developments in the first quarter of 2017.
-The report of the Research and Development Committee Life Science/Performance Materials of the Board of Partners of E. Merck KG, Darmstadt, Germany, was a further focus of the meeting.
-The Supervisory Board also dealt with the Compliance and Data Protection Report for 2016.
-In conclusion, the Executive Board presented the "Vision and Future Darmstadt" project, regarding the plans for the future of the Darmstadt site.
+The meeting held on May 9, 2019, focused on current business developments in the first quarter of 2019 and the acquisition of Versum Materials.
+The report of the Research and Development Committee of the Board of Partners of E. Merck KG, Darmstadt, Germany, for Life Science/Performance Materials was a further focus of the meeting.
+The Supervisory Board also dealt with the Compliance and Data Protection Report for 2018.

-At its meeting on July 28, 2017, the Supervisory Board focused intensively on the report of the Executive Board on business performance in the second quarter of 2017.
+At its meeting on July 31, 2019, the Supervisory Board focused intensively on the report of the Executive Board on business performance in the second quarter of 2019.
 In addition, the auditor explained the half-year financial report.
 Risk management within the company was a further topic.
-The Head of Risk Management presented the status report for the first half of 2017.
-No risks that threaten the continued existence of the company were identified.
-In addition, the list of permitted non-audit services was updated, an external audit of the non-financial declaration was resolved upon and various developments in the Corporate Governance area were discussed.
+The Head of Risk Management presented the status report for the first half of 2019.
+No risks that could threaten the continued existence of the company were identified.
+Moreover, the list of permitted non-audit services was updated and an external audit of the non-financial declaration was resolved upon.
+The Executive Board also reported on the status of the "Tolso" project, a restructuring project in the Life Science business sector.

-At its fourth meeting on November 8, 2017, the Supervisory Board dealt with the report of the Executive Board on the third quarter of 2017.
-Additional topics of focus were the 2017 status reports of Group Internal Auditing and on compliance and data protection as well as the report of the Research and Development Committee Healthcare.
-Furthermore, the Group Executive Conference and the results of the efficiency review of the Supervisory Board were reported on and discussed.
-In addition, the implementation of new Corporate Governance requirements was discussed and the performance of various non-audit services by the auditor of the annual financial statements was approved.
+At its fourth meeting on November 8, 2019, the Supervisory Board dealt with the report of the Executive Board on the third quarter of 2019.
+Additional topics of focus were the 2019 status reports of Group Internal Auditing, status reports on compliance and data protection, and the report of the Research and Development Committee for Healthcare.
+Furthermore, the Group Executive

+Conference and the strategy of the Performance Materials business sector were discussed.
+A resolution on preparing for the mandatory change of auditor for Merck KGaA, Darmstadt, Germany, for fiscal 2023 audit was adopted.